Constantine tramway: Route and infrastructure

 The tramway network's single line runs on a north-south alignment from the southern edge of Constantine city centre to the town of Ali Mendjeli, connecting three universities as well as the communities in Constantine's southern suburbs.
 As the line runs between Constantine and Ali Mendjeli, its characteristics are closer to those of an interurban or light rail line rather than a tramway, as the section between El Aifour and Université Salah Boubnider runs through undeveloped land.

 Owing to Constantine's difficult geography, the tramway also has several notable civil works.
-The largest piece of infrastructure on the line is the multi-modal (Note: Aside from trams, the viaduct is also open for use to pedestrians and cyclists.) viaduct over the Rhumel River, which at a length of 465 metres is one of the largest single pieces of tramway infrastructure in Algeria.
+The largest piece of infrastructure on the line is the multi-modal (Note: Aside from trams, the viaduct is also open for use to pedestrians and cyclists.) viaduct over the Rhumel River, which at a length of 465 m is one of the largest single pieces of tramway infrastructure in Algeria.
 The line also encounters many large slopes and grades on its route.
 Other civil works on the line include bridges near El Aifour and Cité El-Istiklal, as well as some short tunnels.
 The line runs entirely on its own reserved right-of-way separate from other vehicle traffic, although with some level crossings for road vehicles.

 The network runs on standard-gauge (1435 mm) tracks, and electrification is supplied by a 750 V DC overhead line.
-The depot is located south of Zouaghi Slimane station.
+The tramway depot and maintenance centre is located south of Zouaghi Slimane station.

 Stations

-The stations are listed from north to south:
+Stations are listed from north to south: